-- e) Check the propeller holder for damage. - f) When installing the propeller, wipe the propeller shaft and coat the entire shaft surface with a thin layer of grease. - g) Install the propeller holder, propeller and plain washer, in that order to the propeller shaft.
-Ensure that the propeller and holder fit together properly. - h) After the propeller is in position, tighten the propeller nut to the shaft by hand.
+- f) Check the propeller stopper and propeller holder for damage. - g) When installing the propeller wipe the propeller shaft and coat the entire shaft surface with a thin layer of grease. - h) Install the propeller holder, propeller, propeller stopper (NS40), and plain washer, in that order to the propeller shaft.
+Ensure that the propeller, holder and stopper fit together properly. - After the propeller is in position, tighten the propeller nut to the shaft by hand.
 Then tighten securely with a wrench while holding the propeller to prevent the shaft from rotating.
 After tightening the nut, align the pin hole of the shaft with the groove on the nut.
 Insert the cotter pin and spread it open for locking.

-- Be sure to replace the cotter pin with a new one whenever the propeller has been removed.
-Replace the shear pin if it is bent or damaged. - After replacing the propeller, reinstall the spark plug wires, and the engine cover.
+- ▲ Be sure to replace the cotter pin with a new one whenever the propeller has been removed.
+Replace the shear pin if it is bent or damaged. - ▲ After replacing the propeller, reinstall the spark plug wires, and the engine cover.

-(3) Replacement of anode (corrosion preventing zinc electrode)
+4 Replacement of anode (corrosion preventing zinc electrode)

 An anode (zinc electrode) is provided under the drive unit anti-cavitation plate to prevent corrosion.
+But in the NS40, the trim tab serves as the anode.